w3c/ColorWeb-CG/hdr_html_canvas_element.md

 This means that if the canvas' color space is `'rec2100-hlg'` or `'rec2100-pq'`, then the canvas will be composited using high dynamic range, where available.

-Note that if the canvas' color space is `'extend-srgb-linear'` or `'extended-srgb'`, then the canvas will not be composited using high dynamic range.
+Note that if the canvas' color space is `'srgb-linear'` or `'srgb'`, then the canvas will not be composited using high dynamic range.
 Pixel values outside of the [0, 1] interval will extend the displayed gamut beyond sRGB, but not the displayed luminance beyond the maximum SDR luminance.

 Performing appropriate tone mapping is the responsibility of the browser, the operating system, and the display device.
 If the `configureHighDynamicRange` method is called with `CanvasHighDynamicRangeOptions` that specify metadata and the canvas' color space is `'rec2100-pq'`, then this metadata will be interpreted during compositing in the same way that it would be interpreted if included in a source displayed via an `<img>` or `<video>` element.

 #### Extended mode

-If the canvas' color space is `'extend-srgb-linear'` or `'extended-srgb'`, then pixels values outside of the [0, 1] interval will extend the displayed luminance beyond the maximum SDR luminance.
+If the canvas' color space is `'srgb-linear'` or `'srgb'`, then pixels values outside of the [0, 1] interval will extend the displayed luminance beyond the maximum SDR luminance.

 It is guaranteed that SDR colors in this mode exactly match SDR colors in non-HDR content on the page.
-For example, a canvas pixel value of `'(1,0,0)'` in `'extended-srgb'` is guaranteed to match the CSS color `'red'`.
+For example, a canvas pixel value of `'(1,0,0)'` in `'srgb'` is guaranteed to match the CSS color `'red'`.

 Performing appropriate tone mapping is the responsibility of the browser, the operating system, and the display device.
 If the `configureHighDynamicRange` method is called with `CanvasHighDynamicRangeOptions` that specify a maximum luminance that is greater than the display's luminance, then tone mapping will be applied to prevent clipping of luminance values below to the specified maximum luminance.